Deliveroo IPO puts London's tech credentials to the test

 The Athenian set up its first dark kitchen in Battersea, London, just before the pandemic hit.
 Sales were comparable to some of the group's eight bricks-and-mortar restaurants, he said.

-Deliveroo, which is battling competitors, such as Uber Eats, Just Eat and Takeaway.com, lost 226.4 million pounds in 2020 despite the pandemic boost.
+Deliveroo, which is battling competitors, such as Uber Eats, Just Eat Takeaway.com TKWY.AS, lost 226.4 million pounds in 2020 despite the pandemic boost.

 But investors in tech companies are used to losses.
 Many remember that Facebook and Amazon were loss-making for many years before profits shot up.